 This is illustrated using the diagram below.
 The circle on the left represents all the hits when searching for just the word “Root”.
 The circle on the right represents all the hits when searching for just the word “Beer”.
 The intersection of these represents just the hits that have both “Root” and “Beer” in the page.
 The small circle in the center represents just those pages that have the exact phrase “Root Beer”:

 If you get strange results, such as the same number of hits for different types of searches, or fewer hits for an OR search than an AND search, you should check your search very carefully and make sure you've done the search correctly.
 Remember, each search engine does these searches differently!
 So read the advanced search help (or search tips) before using any particular search engine.

-Yahoo Search is really Microsoft's Bing search (same for AltaVista and Lycos).
+Yahoo Search, AltaVista, and Lycos (and some others) are really Microsoft's Bing search with a different URL.
 This search engine tries to limit hits based on guessing what you really want.
 But that doesn't happen with some advanced searches!
 So occasionally you will see more hits from a PHRASE search than from an AND search, and other anomalies, when using any Bing-based search engine.
 (Google has been experimenting with “broken” Boolean search as well.)